 I’ll be honest, my kids love to meet Disney characters when we head to Disneyland.
 And with four littles I can’t even count the number of hours we’ve stood in line just to see a princess or get Mickey’s autography.
 But during Halloween Time, it’s worth the wait to get a snap with your favorite characters since they’re all dressed in spooky costumes!
 Except for Jack Skellington and Sally—they’re creepy enough on their own.

-Just keep in mind, due to the pandemic, all those adorable hugs are being exchanged for waves!
-Still cute, just a little safer.
 And make sure to check the Disneyland app once you’re in the park for the most up-to-date appearance times and locations.

 There are around 200 feral cats that roam the park — mostly at night — which help to get rid of rodents.
 You can see them during the day in Frontierland if you keep an eye out!